SaLaMaNdeR-81/SaLaMaNdeR-81/README.md

 - 👋 Hi, My Name is Mahdi

-- 💻 I'm Junior FullStack Developer
+- 💻 I'm Mid-Level FullStack Developer
 - 👀 I'm interested in programming
 - 💞️ I like coding with TypeScript